antoniorobertojr/Event-Driven-Image-Resizer/README.md

-# Amazon S3 Image Upload and Processing Workflow
+# Event Driven Image Resizer

 This project provides an AWS cloud infrastructure to upload images to S3, automatically resize them with AWS Lambda, and notify the user via SNS.